-Here’s a few examples of how to travel in style and for free, and three hidden travel essentials that can save you money and time.
+Here are a few examples of how to travel in style and for free and three hidden travel essentials that can save you money and time.

 Of course, there are pitfalls.
 There's always a risk that you might meet some unsavory characters, and you're putting your safety at risk by entering into their car and going on a journey with them.

 But hitchhiking is a lot more common than many may think, particularly in Eastern Europe.
 So, what are you waiting for?
 Get out to Europe and experience the true meaning of being on the road!